 C-reactive protein (CRP), which is made by the liver, is one of the most sensitive markers of inflammation.
-A high-sensitivity C-reactive protein (hs-CRP) test is more sensitive than a standard CRP test and can detect slight increases of CRP levels.
+A high-sensitivity C-reactive protein (hs-CRP) test is more sensitive than a standard CRP test and can detect slight increases in CRP levels.

 Risk factors for heart disease can include:

-- High blood pressure
+High blood pressure

-- High cholesterol levels
+High cholesterol levels

-- Family history of heart disease
+Family history of heart disease

-The CDC and the American Heart Association (AHA) recommend for elevated results, that the test is repeated after a two week period.
+The CDC and the American Heart Association (AHA) recommend for elevated results, that the test is repeated after a two-week period.

 You should take the test if:

 You are interested in learning about your risk of heart disease